xrootms/terraform-jenkins-setup/README.md

-# 🚀 Jenkins Server Deployment on AWS (via Terraform)
+# Automated Jenkins Deployment on AWS using Terraform

-This project automates the complete deployment of a Jenkins CI/CD server on AWS EC2 using Terraform.
+This project automates the Jenkins CI/CD environment on AWS — using Terraform as Infrastructure-as-Code (IaC).
-It provisions all networking, security, and application components, integrating with a custom domain and SSL certificate for secure web access.
 <p align="center">
   <img src="./image/Diagram2.jpg" alt="LEMP Diagram" width="600">
 </p>